awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-using-debugging-python.md

 ## Ptvsd Configuration<a name="serverless-sam-cli-using-debugging-python-ptvsd"></a>

 Next, you need to enable ptvsd within your code\.
-To do this, open up `hello_world/build/app.py` and add the following ptvsd specifics:
+To do this, open `hello_world/build/app.py`, and add the following ptvsd specifics:

 ```
 import ptvsd